Loading

 Higher liability limits, personal effects limits, full-timer endorsements, and agreed value vs. ACV all change the price.
 Coverage selections drive 25-40% of total premium.

 Full-time RV insurance costs 40 to 100 percent more than a comparable recreational policy.
 That sounds steep, but it reflects a fundamentally different product.
 A recreational RV policy assumes the coach is used under 150 days per year and the owner has another primary residence.
-A full-timer policy treats the RV like a primary home: higher personal effects limits, vacation liability at campsite locations, extended loss-of-use coverage, and coverage for attached structures.
+A full-timer policy is designed for people treating their RV as a home on wheels: it provides higher personal effects limits, vacation liability at campsite locations, extended loss-of-use rv coverage, and coverage for attached structures.

 |---|---|---|---|